TrevorPoon/llm-self-play-liquidhaskell/src/Self-Play/to.md

 Filter it with execution of random input --  ✅ Done

+## Testing (100 Examples)

+SINQ on synthetic on 1.5B -- ⏳ Running

+Evaluation on 1.5B -- 📌 TODO

+SINQ on synthetic on 7B -- 📌 TODO

+Evaluation on 7B -- 📌 TODO

+## Experiment (1000 Examples)

+SINQ on synthetic on 1.5B -- 📌 TODO

+Evaluation on 1.5B -- 📌 TODO

+SINQ on synthetic on 7B -- 📌 TODO

+Evaluation on 7B -- 📌 TODO

+# SINQ with Diff

+## Testing (100 Examples)

-SINQ on synthetic -- ⏳ Running
+SINQ on synthetic on 1.5B -- ⏳ Running

+Evaluation on 1.5B -- 📌 TODO

+SINQ on synthetic on 7B -- 📌 TODO

+Evaluation on 7B -- 📌 TODO

+## Experiment (1000 Examples)

+SINQ on synthetic on 1.5B -- 📌 TODO

+Evaluation on 1.5B -- 📌 TODO

+SINQ on synthetic on 7B -- 📌 TODO

-Evaluation -- 📌 TODO
+Evaluation on 7B -- 📌 TODO

+## Result

+### 1.5B
+Blastwind (validate with function binding) -- Running Bob at 7%

+Synthetic OpenInstruct Dataset -- Running Bob at 58 %

+### 7B
+Blastwind (validate with function binding) -- Running Bob at 14%

+Blastwind (validate with input running) -- Running Bob at 20%

+OpenInstruct -- 📌 TODO

+# SEQ

+## Testing (100 Examples)

+1.5B Game  ⏳ Running

+1.5B Eval -- 📌 TODO

+7B Game  ⏳ Running

+7B Eval -- 📌 TODO

+## Experiment (1000 Examples)

+1.5B Game  -- 📌 TODO

+1.5B Eval -- 📌 TODO

+7B Game  -- 📌 TODO

+7B Eval -- 📌 TODO

 ## Misc

-run with difficulty -- 📌 TODO

-Generation dataset (200,000) -- 📌 TODO

 Inspect the code carefully.
 Gimme me suggestions / improve / identify any bugs in my semantic equivalent game for LLM code generation -- 📌 TODO

-## Result

-Blastwind (validate with function binding) -- Running Bob at 14% --  ✅ Done

-Blastwind (validate with input running) -- Running Bob at 20% --  ✅ Done

-OpenInstruct -- 📌 TODO

-# SEQ

-## synthetic openinstruct

-test if deepseekcoder has liquidhaskell ability --  ✅ Done

-Finetune on Alice Liquid-Haskell proof ⏳ Running

-🟥 Better prompts

-🟥 Better training examples

-🟥 Review the SINQ & SEQ
+🟥 Review the SINQ & SEQ code by code

-SEQ on synthetic -- 📌 TODO

-Evaluation -- 📌 TODO
+ask my acclerate launch and vllm setup

+shd i aim for finding an equivalent example for wo_d in Bob?

+universal case for liquid haskell